NathanBlackburnDev/fromthetransistor-week1/README.md

 ### Capacitors
 A capacitor is similar to a battery, with the main difference being
 ### Logic gates
+Computers user logic gates to transform the 1s and 0s from input wires.
+A logic gate accepts input then outputs a result based on their state.
+Some logic gates:
+- NOT: is an inveter.
+If input is 1 then output is 0 and vice versa
+- OR: as long as either input is 1 then output will be 1
+- AND: both inputs need to be 1 for output to be 1, if both input is 0 or one input is 1 and the other 0 then output will be 0
+- NAND (NOT AND): output 0 if all inputs are 1
+- XOR: output 1 only when one input out of its inputs is 1.
+If both inputs are 0 then output is 0, if both outputs are 1 then output is 0, if output is 1 0 then output is 1
+- NOR:
 ### Flip-flops

 ## What are FPGAs?